chrismugabo/cst3106_labs/Lab10/hospital_triage_design_system.md

  # Hospital Triage Design Documentation

 ## Overview
-The Hospital Triage App is designed to streamline emergency room operations by managing user injury reports and prioritizing them for admin review.
-This design system outlines the visual and functional components of the app, ensuring a consistent and user-friendly experience.
+The **Hospital Triage App** is a web-based application designed to streamline emergency room operations by managing patient records, estimating wait times, and prioritizing injury severity for efficient review by administrators.
+This document outlines the visual and functional components of the app, ensuring a consistent, user-friendly, and responsive design.

 ---

 ## Fonts

 ### Fonts Used
-- **Headings**: `'Montserrat', sans-serif`
+- **Headings**: `'Roboto', sans-serif`
-- **Subheadings**: `'Roboto Slab', serif`
-- **Body Text**: `'Open Sans', sans-serif`
+- **Subheadings and Body Text**: `'Open Sans', sans-serif`

 ### Font Weights
 - **Headings**: Bold (700)